“I’m a writer.”

 My first fiction class was a welcomed break from text and instant messages.
 I could create stories and characters with paragraphs.
 And not those “concrete detail, commentary, commentary, transition” monstrosities.
 These morsels could flow however I wanted without being told that act one must end on page thirty.

 (Don’t worry.
-I have since reread that book and now consider it one of my favorites.)
+I since have reread that book and changed my opinion.)

 I can be considered aspiring since I have yet to publish my novel.
 On the other hand, as a friend trained for the LA Marathon, her first, she did not refer to herself as a marathoner in-training.
 She motivated herself by saying, “I am a marathoner.”